grandelupo/wyciag-pdf-do-xls/README.md

 2. Identifies transaction lines using pattern matching for dates and amounts
 3. Parses transaction details including dates, amounts, counterparties, and descriptions
 4. Exports the data to a formatted Excel file

+When using folder mode with `--merge`:
+1. Processes each PDF file individually (creating separate `.xlsx` files)
+2. Reads all the generated Excel files
+3. Combines all transactions into a single dataframe
+4. Sorts all transactions chronologically by date
+5. Saves the combined result to a single Excel file

 ## Troubleshooting